 If you find that you’ve used all of the federal aid money that you can leverage in a given academic year, it’s time to turn to private student loans as a means of bridging the financial gap between your aid package, federal loans, and the total cost of college for that year.

 Citi Financial no longer offers student loans.
 But they did offer a broad range of loans options for various students.
 These loans had varying terms and conditions and students could pick a loan according to their circumstances and needs.
-Some of the available loan options were: undergraduate, graduate, law, bar exam, health professions, and residency, relocation and review.
+Some of the available loan options were: undergraduate, graduate, law, bar exam, health professions, and residency, relocation and bar review.

 Why should I opt for Citi Student Loans?

 Citi Financial no longer offers student funding.
 But there were a number of lending options available for students, including Citi Student Loans.
 These were a great financing option, as you didn’t have to start paying the loan back immediately.
 You could defer payments until your education was complete.
 They also came with convenient interest rates and flexible repayment plans.

-Do I need a cosigner when applying for Citibank student loans?
+Did I need a co-signer when applying for Citibank student loans?